saf-dmitry/taskpaper-mode/README.md

         - To create a tag, type "@" followed by the tag's name.
             Tags can have a value in parentheses after the name.

+TaskPaper file format is fairly simple:

+ - Files are expected to use the UTF-8 encoding and use `\n` to separate lines.

+ - A task is a line that begins with a hyphen followed by a space (`- `) which can optionally be prefixed (i.e. indented) with tabs.
+A task can have zero or more tags anywhere on the line (not just trailing at the end).

+ - A project is a line that isn't a task and ends with a colon (`:`) followed by a newline.
+Tags can exist after the colon, but if any non-tag text is present, then it won't be recognized as a project.

+ - A note is any non-blank line that doesn't match the task or project rules.

+Indentation level (with tabs, not spaces) defines ownership.
+For instance, if you indent one task under another task, then it is considered a subtask.
+Projects, tasks, and notes own all items that are indented underneath them.
+Empty lines are ignored when calculating ownership.

 See the [TaskPaper User's Guide][taskpaper-guide] for more details.

 ![Incremental search](./images/screencast_01.gif)